MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/creator-kit-explained.md

 ### Code Components
 Implemented with [Power Apps component framework (PCF)](https://docs.microsoft.com/power-apps/developer/component-framework/custom-controls-overview), which are defined as individual custom controls in the solution.

-View the code components in the [components refernce page](components.md).
+View the code components in the [components reference page](components.md).

    ![Code Components](media/pcfcomponents.png "Code Components")

 ## Deploying apps with Creator Kit components
-Avoid solution dependency issues when deploying an app by:
+Avoid solution dependency issues when deploying an app by configuring solutions properly.
+Apps that use kit components cannot be built outside of a solution and require solutions for importing and exporting.
-- Building apps that use Creator Kit components in a seperate, unmanaged solution.
+- Build apps that use Creator Kit components in their own separate, unmanaged solution during development.
-- Ensuring target Environment already contain the Creator Kit managed solution, or include the specific components used in the app, in the solution
+- When deploying an app with the components, make sure the Creator Kit (managed solution) is already installed in the target Environment, or explicitly include the components used in the app in the solution.

 See [solution import troubleshooting tips](https://docs.microsoft.com/troubleshoot/dynamics-365/sales/troubleshoot-solution-import-errors-in-dynamics-365) for more general guidance.